byte4RR4Y/rock4se-image-builder/README.md

     - Created 'rock-emulator.sh' to emulate builds; start it with:
       'sudo ./rock-emulator.sh IMAGEFILE.img'
       for more information about ro and rw mode.
+    - Added Hardware-overlays and 'rsetup'(Do not use it for overclocking!)

 ## INFO: I to add installation of Headers for custom Kernels

 #####################################################################################
 # This script builds SD-Card images for Radxa Rock 4 SE as it follows:
     - Building the root-filesystem inside a docker container.